 How can you establish cultural change?
-How to implement and embed Open Science and Responsible Research and Innovation (RRI) in your organisation?
-Those are the questions that the ORION project aims to answer.
+How do you implement and embed Open Science and Responsible Research and Innovation (RRI) in your organisation?
+These are the questions that the ORION project aims to answer.
 From the start of the project in 2017, ORION has been exploring how to establish an open dialogue with society on relevant research topics, such as genome editing, and has been developing new ways and collaborations between researchers and the general public.
 The project is now entering its last year and will collect and showcase the good practises and lessons learned generated by all of the partners.

 More than 40 people including ORION project partners, representatives of the ORION advisory board and associated partners met online for the 3rd annual project meeting on 28-30 April 2020.
 The main focus of the meeting was to share progress of the ORION project activities, to brainstorm how to showcase the myriad of activities that have been conducted, and to discuss sustainability beyond the end of the project.